Monday night is club night

 Along with a variety of teams in Edinburgh, Gala take part in friendly inter-club matches during the winter squash season.
 These matches typically take place on a weekend day and are great fun to play in – we usually have food and chat (and the occasional beer) afterwards.
 Reports from some of the matches can be viewed here.
 For more information on how to take part get in touch with us.

 Squash courts can also be used for racketball.
 This is a very similar game but is played with different rackets and a more bouncy ball that is roughly the size of a tennis ball.
 The game can be rather fast, when played by fit agile players.
 However, because the ball bounces very readily, it is also perfect for a more sedate game.
 The club aims to supply rackball rackets and balls for use by members.
-We currently run a racketball ladder and, should this prove popular, we will aim to run regular racketball tournaments in 2014.

 The club is currently exploring the possibility of junior coaching in squash and/or racketball.
 Interested parties should contact the club for an update on progress.
 In any case, juniors are very welcome to attend club nights, along with their parent/guardian.